 Property User interface fields Description Export.XHTML.
-Read only, so no user The number of XHTML export interface field.
-TemplateCount templates associated with a DataWindow object Read only, so no user Export.XHTML.
-The name of an XHTML export Template[num]. interface field. template associated with a Name DataWindow object returned by index value that ranges from 1 to the value of the Export.XHTML.TemplateCount property Export.XHTML.
-Select a template from The name of an XHTML export UseTemplate the Use Template template (previously saved in the DataWindow painter) that optionally drop-down list box in the Data Export tab in the DataWindow view.
+TemplateCount Read only, so no user interface field.
+The number of XHTML export templates associated with a DataWindow object Export.XHTML.
+Template[num].
+Name Read only, so no user interface field.
+The name of an XHTML export template associated with a DataWindow object returned by index value that ranges from 1 to the value of the Export.XHTML.TemplateCount property Export.XHTML.
+UseTemplate Select a template from the Use Template drop-down list box in the Data Export tab in the DataWindow painter's Properties view.
+The name of an XHTML export template (previously saved in the DataWindow painter) that optionally controls the logical structure of the XHTML generated by a DataWindow object